Tariq15994/PIAIC-Test-Practice/README.md

-# Phow to unzip any file on google colab
+how to unzip any file on google colab